reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 ```

 Spring Boot provides automatic meter registration for a wide variety of technologies.
-In most situations, the out-of-the-box defaults provide sensible metrics that can be published to any of the supported monioring systems.
+In most situations, the out-of-the-box defaults provide sensible metrics that can be published to any of the supported monitoring systems.

-For sending the metrics to CloudWatch we need to add two properties to our `application.properties` as sho:
+For sending the metrics to CloudWatch we need to add two properties to our `application.properties`:

 ```properties
 management.metrics.export.cloudwatch.namespace=productsApp
 management.metrics.export.cloudwatch.batchSize=10
 ```
+Here we have added a property for namespace where the metrics will be collected in CloudWatch.
+The other property for `batchsize` is the value of the number of metrics sent in a single batch to CloudWatch.
 Auto-configuration will enable JVM metrics using core Micrometer classes.
 JVM metrics are published under the meter name starting with "jvm." as shown below:

 ![CloudWatch Actuator JVM](/assets/img/posts/aws-spring-cloudwatch/cw-actuator-jvm.png)